Fort Lauderdale Complex Regional Pain & Reflex Sympathetic Dystrophy

 Because it is a complicated injury, recovering compensation for complex regional pain syndrome is a difficult task that requires the knowledge and skills of experienced Fort Lauderdale CRPS attorneys who understand the problems involved in these cases and how to address them.
-At Boone and Davis, PA, our legal team uses our well-honed skills, our significant experience and the expertise of medical professionals to help victims of accidents and medical malpractice or negligence recover compensation for this painful condition, including pain and suffering, medical costs, lost wages and any reduction in earning capacity.
+At Boone & Davis, Attorneys at Law, our legal team uses our well-honed skills, our significant experience and the expertise of medical professionals to help victims of accidents and medical malpractice or negligence recover compensation for this painful condition, including pain and suffering, medical costs, lost wages and any reduction in earning capacity.

 What is complex regional pain syndrome?

 Complex regional pain syndrome (CRPS) is a continuing pain syndrome.
 Type 1 CRPS, also known as reflex sympathetic dystrophy (RSD), occurs after an illness or injury that does not directly damage a nerve, but still results in symptoms.
 Type 2 CRPS, or causalgia, occurs after a distinct and confirmed injury to the nerve.
 In both cases, there may be similar symptoms, such as:

 What are common causes of RSD and CRPS?